ergon/airlock-minikube-example/README.md

 minikube ip
 ```

 Open a browser to navigate to the different web applications.
-Use `2fa` as the username and `password` as the password to authenticate.
+Use `user` as the username and `password` as the password to authenticate.

 * Kibana URL: `https://<MINIKUBE_IP>/kibana`
 * Echoserver URL: `https://<MINIKUBE_IP>/echo`